 - Lack of consistency of care: Residents are more at ease being cared for by those they know.
 Constant changeover of staff can be very emotionally disruptive for assisted living residents.

-- Drop in the quality of care: When employees leave, they need to train people their replacements; some tasks will fall through the cracks, resulting in lower quality of care.
+- Drop in the quality of care: When employees leave, they need to train their replacements; some tasks will fall through the cracks, resulting in lower quality of care.

 So what are the factors that often lead to high turnover numbers?

 Working at assisted living facilities can be both physically and emotionally taxing.
 The daily tasks are hard enough.
-Add the inevitable burnout due to lack of staff, and the fact that employees often get emotionally attached to their assigned residents.
+Add the inevitable burnout due to the lack of staff, and the fact that employees often get emotionally attached to their assigned residents.